OpenCerts/opencerts-documentation/docs/index.md

 OpenCerts, part of Singapore’s Smart Nation initiative, enables issuance and validation of tamper-resistant academic certificates in a convenient and reliable manner.

-OpenCerts is built using [OpenAttestation](https://openattestation.com) standard and more particularly OpenCerts follows the Verifiable Document standard.

-One might be confuse to understand the difference between OpenAttestation and OpenCerts:
+OpenCerts is built on top of [OpenAttestation](https://openattestation.com).
+One might be confused to understand the differences between OpenAttestation and OpenCerts:
 - OpenAttestation is a standard that helps to create Verifiable Document.
 - OpenCerts is a specific implementation, using OpenAttestation, whose purpose is to provide institutions a way to create Verifiable Certificates.

 # Starting with OpenCerts

-As OpenCerts is built using OpenAttestation standards, the best place to start playing with OpenCerts is to follow instructions about [starting with Verifiable Document on OpenAttestation documentation](https://openattestation.com/docs/verifiable-document/overview).
+As OpenCerts is built using OpenAttestation, the best place to start playing with OpenCerts is to follow instructions about [starting with Verifiable Document on OpenAttestation documentation](https://openattestation.com/docs/verifiable-document/overview).

 > We strongly recommend people not familiar with OpenCerts to start by reading OpenAttestation documentation.